Today I Am Going To Share How To Make A Christmas Cookies And Milk Treats For Santa Plate And Bottle

 I know we have a while to go to get to Christmas yet.
-But some things need to be made and prepared.
+But some things must be made and prepared.
 Christmas doesn’t happen overnight does it?
 Although I do know some people that do it all on Christmas Eve.
-That would be not good for my stress levels let me tell you!
+That wouldn’t be good for my stress levels!

 We no longer have smallies in the house.
 Everyone but Toby is well and truly in the grown up camp in the Christie household.
 But you know what you have to find the magic somewhere!